benhur07b/benhur07b.github.io/_posts/2018-10-12-connecting-qgis-to-remote-services.md

 Now what else can we add to create our hazard maps?
 How about some building footprint data from OpenStreetMaps?

-## Getting OSM data using the QuickOSM Plugin
+## Getting OSM data using the QuickOSM plugin

 Let's get all the buildings in OpenStreetMaps within the area covered by our map canvas.